 Hugh Everett resolved the great paradox of the measurement problem in 1957.
 The result is his Many-Worlds theory.
 He realised that there is no need to imagine that the collapse dynamics operates in physical reality.
 The effect occurs because there is the appearance of collapse.
 His theory is also called a ‘no-collapse’ theory.

 If there is no collapse in physical reality, this means that all possible worlds must come into being.
 The physical world follows only the linear dynamics, and this give rise to all possible version of reality.
 But in experience, with respect to the individual defined as the mind, there is only one outcome.
 This is the essence of his theory.

-This effect of Everett’s formulation is illustrated by a delightful cartoon by Tegmark.
+This effect of Everett’s formulation is illustrated by this delightful cartoon by Tegmark.
 Alice is being asked out by Bob.
 Naturally, she may say Yes or No. If there is no collapse, then both possibilities happen.
 Effectively, therefore, the world splits in two, and both versions exist.
 In one version of the world she said Yes, and in another version No.

 The central point is that this only happens in experience.
 The world itself remains in a state of multiple possibilities.

 As Everett states in his conclusion.
 When the observer interacts with the environment, and an observation is made, the result:

 … is a superposition of states, each element of which assigns a different state to the memory of the observer.
 (1957, 462)

 The superposition of states means that the physical reality itself, including the observer, becomes literally the superposed sum of both situations at once.
 This is depicted in in the image below.